 Most markets like Asda, Morrisons, and Tesco have a loyalty card or a saving scheme that you can use to gather free credit to use by the end of the year with a small bonus of up to 6% on top.
 These schemes mostly require you to buy from specific shops to gather enough points.
 If you’ve saved all your points throughout the year, using them for Christmas will be a real lifesaver for your Christmas dinner preparations.
 If not, there are always other ways to save money on your Christmas dinner, so don’t worry.

-Let’s face it, you will have to buy more than one gift regardless of where you are.
-To be officially obliged to buy only one gift, Secret Santa game is your solace.
-All you have to do is make a list with the names of whoever is coming to your Christmas dinner then organize a draw where each person chooses the name of someone, and he/she becomes responsible for his/her present, This way, you get to enjoy a fun boxing day together with your close friends while only buying one gift for one person.
-Furthermore, you will have more time to think about the best present for that person, which means you will put your heart and mind in whatever you choose in the end.
+Let’s face it; you will have to buy more than one gift regardless of where you are.
+To be officially obliged to buy only one gift, the Secret Santa game is your solace.
+All you have to do is make a list with the names of whoever is coming to your Christmas dinner, then organise a draw where each person chooses the name of someone, and they become responsible for their present.
+This way, you get to enjoy a fun boxing day together with your close friends while only buying one gift for one person.
+Furthermore, you will have more time to think about the best present for that person, which means you will put your heart and mind into whatever you choose in the end.